zuozhenggh/learning-library/data-management-library/goldengate/ggs-to-ogg/extract/extract.md

 13. Click **Create Path**.

-14. Return to the Distribution Server Overview page, and then select **Start** from the Path's **Action** menu.
+14. Return to the Receiver Server Overview page, and then select **Start** from the Path's **Action** menu.

 15. In the OCI GoldenGate Deployment Console, check the Receiver Server for the Receiver Path.
 It can take a few minutes before it appears.

     ![](images/02-15-rcvr.png)

-In this lab, you created and ran a Path on your on premise Oracle GoldenGate Distribution Server and sent a trail file from Oracle GoldenGate to OCI GoldenGate.
+In this lab, you created and ran a Path on your on premise Oracle GoldenGate Receiver Server and sent a trail file from OCI GoldenGate to Oracle GoldenGate.

 ## **STEP 3:** Add a Checkpoint table